mariani-francesco/htb-blackfield-penetration-test-report/README.md

 This repository contains a professional-style penetration testing report for **Blackfield**, a retired Hack The Box machine.

-The objective of this project is to document the full penetration testing lifecycle in a clear, structured, and client-ready format.
-The report focuses on methodology, evidence, impact, and remediation rather than simply presenting a CTF walkthrough.
+I built this project to document the entire penetration testing lifecycle in a clear, structured way.
+Instead of just sharing a standard CTF walkthrough, this report focuses on real-world methodology, evidence, impact, and remediation

 ## Target Information